Update on feline hypertrophic cardiomyopathy

 VILA PASTOR, MONICA (Secretary)

-AZEVEDO GOMES, ANA MANUELA DE (Member)
+DE AZEVEDO GOMES, ANA MANUELA (Member)

 FOUZ DOPACIO, RAMIRO ANTONIO (Chairman)